vipul2802/o365hq.com/content/services/Endpoint Monitoring.md

 +++
-title = "Endpoint devices monitoring" description = "Microsoft Intune is a service from Microsoft that allows you to manage corporate employee devices, both desktop and portable devices.
-We will help you plan the deployment of Microsoft Intune in your organization: develop the architecture and design, gradually connect all the devices, and help in solving possible problems when working with this system." date = 2019-05-22
+title = "Devices monitoring"
+description = "The service for monitoring the operation parameters of such devices as computers, servers, network equipment, etc." date = 2019-05-22

 [taxonomies]